English | Español

 Self-defense skills are essential to the personal safety of children and adults alike.
 This article is from One Strong Move: A Cartoon-Illustrated Introduction to Learning and Teaching Self-Defense and The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People, which has a foreword by international security expert Gavin de Becker, best-selling author of The Gift of Fear and Protecting the Gift.

 The right kind of self-defense training can increase the safety and confidence of kids and adults alike and choosing an effective and supportive program is essential.
 Done well, self-defense workshops can be exciting, empowering, and life-changing.
-Done poorly, they can be boring, discouraging, and destructive.
+Done poorly, they can be boring, discouraging, or destructive.
 The quality of the program and approach of the instructor will make a huge difference in the results of any kind of training.
 Self-defense is no exception.

-Here are some questions to consider when evaluating a self-defense program:
+Here are 7 questions to consider when evaluating a self-defense program:

 1. Is the content positive, accurate, comprehensive, and appropriate for the ages and life situations of the students?

-The best programs will teach a range of personal safety skills for being aware, taking charge of the space around you, getting help, setting boundaries with people you know, de-escalating conflict, and staying calm and making choices instead of just getting upset when you have a problem.
-Physical self-defense skills will be taught in a context of having done everything possible to get out of a situation safely without fighting first.
+The best programs will teach a range of “People Safety” skills for being aware, taking charge of the space around you, getting help, setting boundaries with people you know, de-escalating conflict, and staying calm and making choices instead of just getting upset when you have a problem.
+Physical self-defense skills will be taught in a context of having first done everything possible to get out of a situation safely without fighting.

 Look for programs that focus on the skills to learn rather than on reasons why we have to learn these skills.
-Realize that children can become traumatized by scary stories about bad things that happened to other children.
-Children learn best if their teacher has a calm, matter-of-fact approach which makes it clear that they can keep themselves safe most of the time by learning how to do a few easy things.
+Realize that students can become traumatized by scary stories about bad things that happened to other people.
+People learn best if their teacher has a calm, matter-of-fact approach which makes it clear that they can keep themselves safe most of the time by learning how to do a few easy things.